imliuyzh/AntCatalog/README.md

 The instruction below is written for a VPS with Ubuntu 20.04 installed.

 ## Acknowledgments
-This project is made possible by UC Irvine's Public Records Office.
-But the inspiration has its root from the ZotCurve project.
+This project has inspirations from ZotCurve and is made possible by UC Irvine's Public Records Office.